 Electricity

-According to the Energy Information Administration (EIA), in 2021 the average electricity bill was $122 per household.[2]
+According to 2024 data from the U.S. Energy Information Administration (EIA), the average electricity bill is $140.56 per month for residential customers.[2]

 An electricity bill can have a variety of charges, many of which may look different depending on where you live.
 Your bill may also look different if you’re on a budget billing system — where your usage (measured by kilowatt-hour, abbreviated kWh) for a year is divided by 12 to evenly spread out payments — or a monthly usage system where you are charged for what you use each month.
 With a monthly usage system, your bill may fluctuate.